 The Sydney 1:100,000 Geological Sheet 9130 (NSW Dept. Mineral Resources, 1983) indicates the site is located near the stratigraphic boundary between the Middle Triassic Hawkesbury Sandstone (Rh) and Newport Formation of the Narrabeen Group (Rnn).
 The Hawkesbury Sandstone rocks are comprised of medium- to course-grained quartz sandstones, minor shale and laminite lenses.
 The Newport Formation bedrock is typically comprised of interbedded laminite, shale and quartz to lithic quartz sandstones.

 The Hawkesbury Sandstone forms capping units in this area, with the Newport Formation Geology being found at lower stratigraphic locations.
-Based on visual assessment of the site and neighbouring properties, it is likely that this site is underlain predominately by lower Hawkesbury Sandstone.
+Based on visual assessment of the site and neighbouring properties, it is likely that this site is underlain predominately by upper Newport Formation geology.

-The soil profile consists of shallow uncontrolled silty fill and silty topsoil (O & A Horizons), clayey sand (B Horizon) and low-medium strength sandstone bedrock (C Horizon).
-There are numerous partially detached and potentially fully detached joint blocks and sandstone boulders in the upper profile at the upslope side of the existing house and in the area of the proposed works.
-These vary from large (>3m) to small (<1m).
-Based on our observations and the results of testing on site, we would expect weathered bedrock to be found within 2.0 metres below current surface levels across the area of the proposed works, where not already outcropping and potentially deeper where filling has been carried out.
+The soil profile consists of shallow uncontrolled silty fill and silty topsoil (O & A Horizons), silty clay (B Horizon) and weathered low strength bedrock (C Horizon).
+Based on our observations and the results of testing on site, we would expect weathered low strength weathered bedrock to be found within $\sim$ 1.0 metres below current surface levels across the area of the proposed works.

-Note: The local geology is comprised predominantly of sandstone with detached sandstone boulders and joint blocks present at the surface and embedded in the soil profile.
-The sandstone bedrock is often found in benched terraces, subsequently ground conditions on site may alter significantly across short distances.
+Note: The local geology is comprised of variable interbedded clay, shale and sandstone, with the possibility of sandstone boulders present in the soil profile.
+Subsequently ground conditions on site may alter significantly across short distances.
 This variability should be anticipated and accounted for in the design and construction of any new foundations.